How Does Soap Work?

 Polar molecules have a positive or negative charge.
 When the arrangement of the atoms in a molecule is such that one end of the molecule has a positive electrical charge and the other side has a negative charge, the molecule has electrical poles and is called a polar molecule.

-Soap molecule has a polar head and a nonpolar tailWhether molecules are polar or non-polar determines how well they mix together.
+Graphic of Soap Molecule with Polar Head & Non Polar TailWhether molecules are polar or non-polar determines how well they mix together.

 Nonpolar compounds, like oil and grease, cannot dissolve in water.
 Polar compounds dissolve in water.